Last updated on August 23rd, 2024 at 08:42 am

 What are the fees for getting a U.S. passport as an immigrant?

 At your passport appointment, you’ll need to pay an application passport fee.
-The fee depends on whether you want a passport book, a passport card, or both.
+The application fee depends on whether you want a passport book, a passport card, or both.
 Your age will also affect the cost.

 Passport processing and waiting period